Noh Matta Wat!: The Diegos

 The Diego family are the main characters in the Belizean television miniseries Noh Matta Wat!.
-The following are short summaries of each character; for more on their respective roles in the show, see the show's article.

 Tomasa Diego

 Tomasa (played by Carrie Fairweather) is the matriarch of the family.
 She is the voice of reason and often mediates conflicts between Margaret and her children, in addition to being a confidant to Margaret.
 She is quiet, wise and dignified as befits her character.
 Early in season 3, she visits relatives in the southern town of Punta Gorda, where she helps to quell a domestic violence situation threatening to explode, before returning to Belize City as of the fifth episode.

 Margaret Diego

 Margaret (played by Sherlette Lopez), otherwise known as Mags or Maggie, is mother to Randy and Lisani and the daughter of Tomasa.
 She is struggling to expand her business while at the same time dealing with the return of the men in her life, Steve Castillo and Clifford Rowland.
 She is strong, opinionated, dedicated, fiery and protective, as seen in season 3 in her dismissal of Rowland and dealings with Randy following the latter's run-in with troublemakers.